Which size microSD card is best for Nintendo Switch?

 The microSD cards to get for Nintendo Switch

-Since the Nintendo Switch only has 32GB of internal storage and the Switch OLED isn't much better with 64GB, you will need to purchase a microSD card if you plan on purchasing several large Switch titles, whether they be physical or digital copies.
-If you tend to buy more digital versions, you'll want a larger microSD card, while those who purchase cartridges likely won't need as big of a memory card to get the job done.
+Since the Nintendo Switch and Switch Lite only have 32GB of internal storage and the Switch OLED isn't much better with 64GB, you will need to purchase a microSD card if you plan on purchasing several large Switch titles.
+If you tend to buy more digital versions, you'll want a larger microSD card, while those who buy cartridges won't need as big of a memory card to get the job done.